 The part of the axis of the plant which is usually ascending and aerial in nature, and also bears the leaves and reproductive structures is called the stem.
 The stem together with the leaves which it bears constitute the shoot.
 It is composed of three tissue systems that include the epidermis, vascular, and ground tissues, all of which are made from simple cell types.
 In this article, the Primary Structure of Stem in Monocot and Dicot plants will be discussed explicitly.

 In young dicotyledonous stems, there are three distinct regions – the epidermis, the cortex, and the stele.

 These are described below:

-- In TS cells are rectangular.
+- In transverse section, the cells appear almost rectangular.

-- It restricts the rate of transpiration.
+- It serves mainly for restricting the rate of transpiration

-- The part of the cortex situated between the epidermis and endodermis is generally divided into two regions:
+The part of the cortex situated between the epidermis and endodermis is generally divided into two regions:

-- Outer zone of collenchyma cell.
+- An Outer zone of collenchyma cells.

-- Inner zone of parenchyma cell.
+- An Inner zone of parenchyma cells.

 On the inside of the epidermis, there is usually band of collenchyma.